soehms/projects_docker_guide/README.md

 ![Run with Powershell](screenshots/RunWithPowershell.png)

+If you are asked to agree to open the file, just do it!
 If this does not work, open a Powershell terminal and execute the following code there:

 ```
 Set-ExecutionPolicy Bypass -Scope  Process -Force